-- We have introduced specific emergency amendments to our Rules which allow us to hold virtual/remote hearings, to send notices electronically, and to be more flexible with the quorum of our Fitness to Practise panels.
-That has meant that we have been able to continue to take essential actions to protect the public where necessary in high risk cases. - To reduce the impact on the service and on individuals during the pandemic, nonessential hearings and casework have been paused.
+- We have introduced specific emergency amendments to our Rules which allow us to hold virtual hearings and to send notices electronically.
+This has meant that we have been able to continue to take essential actions to protect the public where necessary in high risk cases. - To reduce the impact on the service and on individuals during the pandemic, nonessential hearings and casework have been paused.
 However, we are now beginning to restore our casework activity as we recognise the impact delays may have on people who have raised concerns with us, the registrants themselves and their employers.